There is probably no more controversial punctuation mark than the comma.

 5. Use commas to set off parenthetical words, phrases, or expressions.

-For example: “The real issue, after all, is how to avoid ambiguity in your writing,” or, “Therefore, I was disappointed in his latest book.”
+“The real issue, after all, is how to avoid ambiguity in your writing.”

 6. Omit the comma if both independent clauses are short.

-• “I have read the article and I am concerned about the author’s objectivity.”
+“I have read the article and I am concerned about the author’s credibility.”

 7. Don’t use commas carelessly.